PNNL-Comp-Mass-Spec/CRNT4SBML/docs/more_examples.rst

     [s1, s3, s5, s8, s11, s13, s16]

     Running feasible point method for 100 iterations ...
-    Elapsed time for feasible point method: 119.43188000000004
+    Elapsed time for feasible point method: 73.16450190544128

-    Running the multistart optimization ...
+    Running the multistart optimization method ...

-    Smallest value achieved by objective function: 0.0

-    Elapsed time for multistart method: 1571.9969740000001
+    Elapsed time for multistart method: 800.0220079421997

     Running continuity analysis ...
-    Elapsed time for continuity analysis: 16.601070642471313
+    Elapsed time for continuity analysis in seconds: 15.878800868988037

-    The number of feasible points that satisfy the constraints: 100 Total feasible points that give F(x) = 0: 13
+    Smallest value achieved by objective function: 0.0 13 point(s) passed the optimization criteria.
-    Total number of points that passed final_check: 13 Number of multistability plots found: 11
+    Number of multistability plots found: 11
     Elements in params_for_global_min that produce multistability:
-    [1, 2, 3, 4, 5, 6, 7, 8, 10, 11, 12]
+    [0, 1, 2, 3, 5, 6, 7, 8, 10, 11, 12]

 ..
     Figure 6A of :cite:`irene`